-Percentage of Shares Beneficially Owned
+Percentage of Share Percentage of Shares Beneficially Owned

 Name of beneficial owner Number of shares beneficially owned Before offering After offering

 5% Stockholders

 Wadih Machaalani

 Mitchell Harper

 Revolution Growth(1)

 General Catalyst Group(2)

 GGV Capital(3)

 Softbank(4)

 Named Executive Officers and Directors

 Brent Bellm(5)

 Lisa Pearson(6)

 Brian Dhatt(7)

 Lawrence Bohn(8)

 Donald E. Clarke(9)

 John T. McDonald(10)

 Steven Murray(11)

 Jeff Richards(12)

-All executive officers and directors together as a group ( persons)
+All executive officers and directors together as a group (persons)

-Represents beneficial ownership of less than 1%.
+^{} Represents beneficial ownership of less than 1%.

-Represents beneficial ownership of less than 1%.
-Steven J. Murray is the operating manager of Revolution Growth UGP II, LLC, the general partner of Revolution Growth GP II, LP, which is the general partner of Revolution Growth II, LP ("Revolution Growth").
+(1) Steven J. Murray is the operating manager of Revolution Growth UGP II, LLC, the general partner of Revolution Growth GP II, LP, which is the general partner of Revolution Growth II, LP ("Revolution Growth").
 Revolution Growth UGP II, LLC, Revolution Growth GP II, LP and Mr. Murray may be deemed to have voting and dispositive power with respect to these shares.
 The business address of these accounts is 1717 Rhode Island Avenue, NW, 10th Floor, Washington, D.C.
 20036.

-Represents shares of Series 1 common stock owned by General Catalyst Group IV, L.P. ("GCG IV"), shares of Series 1 common stock owned by General Catalyst Group V, L.P. ("GCG V"), shares of Series 1 common stock owned by GC Entrepreneurs Fund V, L.P. ("GCG V"), and shares of Series 1 common stock owned by General Catalyst Group V Supplemental, L.P. ("GCG V S").
-General Catalyst GP IV, LLC ("GCGP IV") is the general partner of GCG IV and GCG IV and General Catalyst GP V, LLC ("GCGP V") is the general partner of GCG V, GCE V and GCG V S. Lawrence Rabn a number of our board of directors is a partner in General Catalyst and sea result may be deemed to have voting and dispositive power over the shares held by GCG.
-Bohn, a member of our board of directors, is a partner in General Catalyst, and, as a result, may be deemed to have voting and dispositive power over the shares held by GCG IV, GCE IV, GCG V, GCE V, and GCG V S. Mr. Bohn disclaims beneficial ownership of such holdings except to the extent of the pecuniary interest therein.
-The address for General Catalyst is

-20 University Road, Suite 450, Cambridge, MA 02138.
-GGV Capital V L.L.C. is the general partner of GGV Capital.
+- (2) Represents shares of Series 1 common stock owned by General Catalyst Group IV, L.P. ("GCG IV"), shares of Series 1 common stock owned by GC Entrepreneurs Fund IV, L.P. ("GCE IV"), shares of Series 1 common stock owned by General Catalyst Group V, L.P. ("GCG V"), shares of Series 1 common stock owned by General Catalyst Group V, L.P. ("GCG V"), shares of Series 1 common stock owned by General Catalyst Group V Supplemental, L.P. ("GCG V S").
+General Catalyst GP IV, LLC ("GCGP IV") is the general partner of GCG IV and GCE IV, and General Catalyst GP V, LLC ("GCGP V") is the general partner of GCG V, GCE V and GCG V S. Lawrence Bohn, a member of our board of directors, is a manager of General Catalyst Group, and, as a result, may be deemed to have voting and dispositive power over the shares held by GCG IV, GCE IV, GCG V, and GCG V S. The address for General Catalyst is 20 University Road, Suite 450, Cambridge, MA 02138. - (3) GGV Capital V L.L.C. is the general partner of GGV Capital.
 Jeff Richards, a member of our board of directors, is the managing director of GGV Capital V L.L.C., and, as a result, may be deemed to have voting and dispositive power over the shares held by each of GGV Capital.
-Mr. Richards disclaims beneficial ownership of such holdings except to the extent of the pecuniary interest therein.
-The address for GGV Capital is 3000 Sand Hill Road, Building 4, Suite 230, Menlo Park, CA 94025.
-Softbank Princeville Investments, L.P.
+The address for GGV Capital is 3000 Sand Hill Road, Building 4, Suite 230, Menlo Park, CA 94025. - (4) Softbank Princeville Investments, L.P.
 SB PV GP LP and SB PV GP LLC are the general partners of Softbank.
 Steven Murray, a member of our board of directors, is the managing member of SB PV GP LP and SB PV GP LLC, and, as a result, may be deemed to have voting and dispositive power over the shares held by Softbank.
-Mr. Murray disclaims beneficial ownership of such holdings except to the extent of the pecuniary interest therein.
-The address for Softbank is 38 Glen Avenue, Newton, MA 02459.
+The address for Softbank is 38 Glen Avenue, Newton, MA 02459. - (5) Includes shares of Series 1 common stock issuable upon the exercise of options exercisable within 60 days of March 31, 2020 and shares of unvested restricted stock as of March 31, 2020 that Mr. Bellm has the ability to vote. - (6) Includes shares of Series 1 common stock issuable upon the exercise of options exercisable within 60 days of March 31, 2020 and shares of unvested restricted stock as of March 31, 2020 that Ms. Pearson has the ability to vote.